A trial looking at treating dry mouth after radiotherapy for head and neck cancer (The LEONIDAS-2 study)

 Phase:

-This trial is looking at using a device to treat dry mouth after radiotherapy for head and neck cancer.
+This trial looked at using a device to treat dry mouth after radiotherapy for head and neck cancer.

 Doctors often treat head and neck cancer with radiotherapy.
 A side effect of this can be a dry mouth.
 This can be very distressing because it can change the way you talk and eat.
 Doctors can treat a dry mouth but the treatments are not very good and can have side effects.
 So they are looking for better ways.